trxrse12/energy-usage/NOTES.md

     * nodemon
     * scripts in package.json

-2. 10.10 am >>> First run of the server to ensure is type-checking and no errors
+2. First run of the server to ensure is type-checking and no errors

-3. 10.30am >>> Initialize git flow:
+3. Initialize git flow:
     git init
     git add -A && git commit -m "Initial project setup" git branch (list the branches)
     git checkout -b dev master (create a dev branch) git checkout -b retrieve-readings dev (create a feature sub-branch)

-4. 11.20 am >>> Create the necessary directories to modularize the app:
+4. Create the necessary directories to modularize the app:
     /src/db: the database layer

     /src/middlewares: all the middlewares will reside in there